Hamiltonian and Lagrangian BRST quantization in Riemann Manifold: Construction of first class constraint Theory

 \section{Construction of first class constraint Theory}

-As all the constraints of the theory (eqn(\ref{cnoth})) are second class, we will introduce four possible fields $\eta^1, \eta^2, \eta^3, \eta^4$ corresponding to each constraint.
+As all the constraints of the theory (eqn(\ref{cnoth})) are second class, we will introduce four possible fields $\vartheta^1, \vartheta^2, \vartheta^3, \vartheta^4$ corresponding to each constraint.
 Relation between these fields will give us possible solution of the eqn(\ref{exton}).
-Relation between these fields will depend provide us possible value of $\omega^{\alpha\beta}$.
-Here we will discuss two possible solutions and will construct Hamiltonian in both the cases.
+Relation between these fields will provide us possible value of $\omega^{ab}$.
+Here we will discuss the solutions (based on author's recent article on Abelianization of prototypical nonlinear second class system \cite{VPRT}) and will construct the involutive Hamiltonian.
+Our choice of Poisson Bracket between the fields $\vartheta^1, \vartheta^2, \vartheta^3, \vartheta^4$ are